andreasabel/inCode/entry/the-compromiseless-reconciliation-of-i-o-and-purity.md

 declarations of mathematical objects on paper, the order in which you declare them should have no bearing on what they represent.
 These are functions.
 Immortal, unchanging, ethereal, separate from time and space.
-It is simply nonsensical to talk about order in this context.\[^strictness\]
+It is simply nonsensical to talk about order in this context.[^1]

-&lt;!-- Thanks to evincarofautum of reddit for pointing out that the ordering of the --&gt; &lt;!-- pattern matches in this example actually do matter. --&gt;

 Also note that these declarations don't always declare integers/numbers.
 `first_n_fibs` actually declares a data structure --- a list that contains